 Here @lightenuphandmade we are often asked by customers what size lampshade would be best.

-Well... it's really an open ended question because the size lampshade that is best for you depends on the size of the base you are using, where you would like your lampshade to sit, whether it is for a floor or table lamp base, or if it is going to be a pendant shade.
+Well... it's really an open ended question.
+The size of the lampshade that is best for you depends on the size of the base you are using, where you would like your lampshade to sit, whether it is for a floor or table lamp base, or if it is going to be a pendant (ceiling) shade.

 First, lets look at the different size lampshades we offer: